Root Locus Demo of Real Poles with Feedback

 The numerator determines the overall type of the filter (low-pass, high-pass, etc.) and the roots of the numerator polynomial are called the zeros.
 The denominator determines the characteristic shape of the curve (resonances, sharpness, etc.) and the roots of the denominator polynomial are called the poles.

-The poles and zeros can be real or complex, and their arrangement on the complex plane is of great interest.
+The poles and zeros can be real or complex.
+Complex roots will exist as conjugate pairs.
+The arrangement of the poles and zeros on the complex plane is of great interest.
 The poles have to be on the left half of the plane for stability (for it to be a filter and not an oscillator).
 Poles on the real axis are smooth, gradual filter responses.
 Complex poles off the real axis are resonant with sharper curves.

 Here is a demonstration of that effect.
 Click to place poles on the negative real axis of the complex plane.
 Then add feedback to see how the real poles move around.

-What's happening?
-Placing the poles along the real axis creates a polynomial.
-Applying feedback changes the value of the 0th coefficent of that polynomial.
+Placing the poles along the real axis creates the original polynomial.
+Applying feedback changes the value of one of the coefficients of that polynomial.
 The altered polynomial has different roots, and those are displayed here.

-- With a single pole, feedback will just move it along the X axis.
+- With a single pole, will just move it along the X axis.

 - Starting with two poles at the same location, applying positive feedback will spread them apart on the real axis.
-Applying negative feedback will release them from the real axis for complex poles, vertically, in a line straight up and down.
+Applying negative feedback will release them from the real axis as complex conjugates, vertically, in a line straight up and down.
 There are similar effects for two poles placed anywhere on the real axis.

 - With three poles at the same location, applying negative feedback will send two of them toward the Y axis and the third will fly to the left.
 Positive feedback goes in the other direction.

 - The Moog Ladder Filter has 4 real poles at the same location.
-As negative feedback is added, the poles split apart in an "X" shape, and grow from there.
+As negative feedback is added, the poles split apart in an “X” shape, and grow from there.
 With enough feedback, the pole pair on the right side crosses the Y axis, and that's the oscillation point.
-Positive feedback splits the poles into a "cross" shape.
+Positive feedback splits the poles into a “+” shape, and is far less useful.

-- Lots of poles at the same location spreads out like a ferris wheel.
+- With lots of poles at the same location, adding feedback spreads them out like a ferris wheel.
 Positive and negative feedback provide two different rotations.

-- The second feedback slider is addresses the second term, the "s" term, of the polynomial.
-You see this bahavior on Sallen Key filters.
+- The second slider addresses the second coefficient for the \(s^1\) term of the polynomial.
+You see this bahavior with Sallen-Key filters.
 So, starting with a double pole, adding positive feedback pops the poles off the real axis.
-But this time they go off in a semi-circle.
-This is effectively a 2 pole filter with constant frequency and adjusting the Q.
+But this time they go off in a semicircle.
+This is effectively a 2-pole filter with constant frequency and adjusting the Q.

 - You can use both types of feedback together and get this delightfully crazy movement of poles, where a pole on the left travels to the right, bumps into the right pole, they split, and the rest of the poles move over.

-How it works: Each mouse click adds to a list of real roots.
+Each mouse click adds to a list of real roots.
 Create a polynomial from those roots.
-The polynomial gets tweaked with the feedback factors.
+The \(s^0\) and \(s^1\) coefficients of the polynomial get tweaked with the feedback factors.
 Then find the roots of the tweaked polynomial and present them on the plane.
 Plot a frequency response curve if the roots are all on the left hand plane.

 The polynomial roots are found with this Javascript implementation of the Durand–Kerner method.